Portside's Story

 Where They Were

 Portside spent a decade building one of the region’s leading food import and distribution businesses.
 Growth picked up speed in recent years, but industry realities caught up.
 Margins were thin.
 Working capital needs were heavy.
-The company had already taken on significant debt.
-Management slowed expansion because the capital base could not safely support the pace.
+The company had already taken on significant debt, much of it with short repayment timelines.
+Management slowed expansion because the balance sheet could not safely support the pace.

 What We Did

-We benchmarked Portside against comparable importers and distributors in North America, Europe, and Asia.
-The review showed clear room to widen gross margin without changing the core model.
-Private label had strong potential in categories with low brand strength and high buyer churn.
-Pricing was largely uniform by channel even though channel profitability varied.
-Sales incentives pushed revenue, not contribution.
+We benchmarked Portside against comparable importers and distributors across North America, Europe, and Asia.
+The review showed clear room to improve gross margin without changing the core model.
+Private label looked attractive in categories with weaker brand loyalty and higher buyer switching.
+Pricing was largely flat across channels even though profitability and service costs varied, and sales incentives rewarded revenue more than contribution.
+We also found that procurement decisions were exposed to timing risk because management relied too heavily on experience rather than a repeatable import-versus-local-buy framework.

 2. Redesigning the commercial model

-In parallel, we mapped the balance sheet and the full debt stack.
-A large share of borrowing sat in short-term, high-cost facilities that created constant refinancing risk.
-We prepared a lender-ready growth story that tied operating improvements to a credible financial plan.
-The package included a clean three-statement model and forecast, and a data room with supplier contracts, customer cohorts, and inventory turns.
+Alongside the operating work, we mapped the balance sheet and the full debt stack.
+A large share of borrowing sat in short-term, high-cost facilities that created constant refinancing pressure.
+We prepared a lender-ready financing package linking the operating improvements to a credible financial plan.
+This included a clean three-statement model and forecast, a consolidated historical and forward view of performance, and a structured data room covering key operating and commercial materials.

 We are engaging credit providers on behalf of Portside to refinance expensive short-term debt into a more stable mix of term loans and working capital lines.
-The objective is to lower the blended cost of capital and lengthen tenor so management can plan growth without month-to-month rollover pressure.
+The objective is to lower the blended cost of capital, extend repayment timelines, and give management room to plan growth without month-to-month rollover pressure.

 Where They Are Now